Not interested anymore

 Answers to frequently asked questions

-The VMT testing procedure exploits the well-known PD related deficits in motor control that involve
+What are the principles behind the VMT system The VMT testing procedure exploits the well-known PD related deficits in motor control that involve

 feed-forward (open loop) modes of action.
 The VMT test necessitates precise control of horizontal